ChandanKr/Python-Complete-Tutorial-For-Analyst/README.md

 else:
     print(year_to_check, "is not a leap year.")
 ```
-> **Example/Explanation by Claude:** A leap year is divisible by 4, **except** century years (divisible by 100) — unless those are also divisible by 400.
+> **AI Example/Explanation:** A leap year is divisible by 4, **except** century years (divisible by 100) — unless those are also divisible by 400.
 So 2000 is a leap year (divisible by 400), but 1900 is not (divisible by 100, not by 400).
 The nested logic mirrors this exact rule step by step.

 ### 2.5 Quick Reference — Conceptual Q&A
 - `if` executes code when a condition is true.